 Due to our schedule, we had lunch first and then visited the lagoon.
 This can easily be done the other way around.

-Blue Lagoon Geothermal Spa Iceland – the Packages
+2. Blue Lagoon Review – the Packages

 I then received a plastic wristband to indicate which package I had booked.
 This is also linked to the credit card you used to book so you can order more drinks etc once in the lagoon.

 You will then receive a towel, a bathrobe and flip flops (you can keep the flip flops!).
 These are all things that you will be pleased to have!